Russell Westbrook Trade Rumors: Hornets a 'Team to Watch' in Market for Lakers Star

 His 18.5 points per game is also his lowest mark since his second season in the league in 2009-10.

-If another team does come calling for Westbrook, they will likely be choosing to believe his performance this season was caused by his situation rather than a decline in talent.
+If another team does come calling for Westbrook, it will likely choose to believe his performance this season was caused by his situation rather than a decline in talent.

-The 33-year-old is one of the best players of his generation with a resume that includes a league MVP award, nine All-NBA selections, two scoring titles, three assist titles, nine All-Star selections and a spot on the NBA's 75th Anniversary Team.
+The 33-year-old is one of the best players of his generation with a resume that includes a league MVP award, nine All-NBA honors, two scoring titles, three assist titles, nine All-Star selections and a spot on the NBA's 75th Anniversary Team.

 Perhaps a change of scenery will help him rediscover that form, and the Hornets are a fringe contender that could use a veteran presence as they look to take the next step in the Eastern Conference.